Outline

 Purpose

-Teach practical tools to identify, organize, and navigate emotions.
+Learn practical tools to identify, organize, and navigate your emotions.

 Topics